opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 ---

-## Using OTel Metrics OpenSearch index to store and analyze data
+## Experimenting with OTel Metrics in the OpenSearch demo environment

-OTel Metrics is an OpenTelemetry component for metrics data collection.
-Supported sources include remote OpenSearch clusters and Prometheus.
-The **Metrics analytics** tool allows you to monitor and visualize OTEL metrics signals from various sources in a unified view.

-OpenTelemetry has a demo staging environment specifically designed to demonstrate the telemetry collection and export process, allowing you to experiment with various tools and capabilities.
-The OpenSearch [`opentelemetry-demo` repository](https://github.com/opensearch-project/opentelemetry-demo) provides a practical demon of how to use OpenSearch components to collect, process, and visualize telemetry data in accordance with the OpenTelemetry standards.
+**OTel Metrics** is an OpenTelemetry component for metrics data collection.
+The OpenSearch [`opentelemetry-demo` repository](https://github.com/opensearch-project/opentelemetry-demo) provides a practical demonstration of how to use OpenSearch components to collect, process, and visualize telemetry data in accordance with the OpenTelemetry standards.
+You can use the  **Metrics analytics** tool in OpenSearch Dashboards to monitor and visualize OTel Metrics signals.

----

-## Visualizing OTel metrics in OpenSearch
+### Visualizing OTel metrics in OpenSearch

-To visualize OpenTelemetry metrics using the `opentelemetry-demo`, follow these steps:
+To visualize OTel metrics in OpenSearch, follow these steps:

-**Step 1: Install demo**
+**Step 1: Install the demo**

-Install `opentelemetry-demo`.
+Install the OpenSearch [`opentelemetry-demo` repository](https://github.com/opensearch-project/opentelemetry-demo).
 See the [Getting Started](https://github.com/opensearch-project/opentelemetry-demo/blob/main/tutorial/GettingStarted.md) guide for instructions.

-**Step 2: Collect OTel signals**
+**Step 2: Collect the OTel signals**

-Use the OTel Collector to collect OTel signals, including metrics signals.
+Collect the OTel signals, including metrics signals.
 See the [OTel Collector](https://opentelemetry.io/docs/collector/) guide for instructions.

-**Step 3: Configure OTel pipeline**
+**Step 3: Configure the OTel pipeline**

-Set up the OTel pipeline to emit metrics signals by configuring the service attribute.
+Configure the OTel pipeline to emit metrics signals.
 See the [OTEL Collector Pipeline](https://github.com/opensearch-project/opentelemetry-demo/tree/main/src/otelcollector) guide for instructions.

 #### Example YAML config file